nagarro-dv/react-native-zoom-us-bridge/README.md

 yarn add @mokriya/react-native-zoom-us-bridge
 ```

+### Linking
-Library will AUTO LINK for React-Native 60 or higher.
+Library autolinks for React-Native 60 or higher.

 RN 59 or lower please make sure to
 ```sh